 IMPORTANT!
-Updating the software is required as part of the maintenance of the system and can only be performed by an Authorised Reseller Installer with a valid certificate.
+Updating the software is required as part of the maintenance of the system and can only be performed by an Authorised Reseller Installer.
 Switch off electricity at the mains before working on existing circuits.
 Take care not to touch the PCB.
-Do not over tighten the terminals.